jryx0/Dosbox-BC31-Docker/README.md

-# DOSBOX IN A CONTAINER WITH VNC CLIENT
+# DOSBOX IN A CONTAINER WITH VNC CLIENT AND BORLAND C++ 3.1

 1. Create a folder.
 1. Place a copy of your program  in the folder.